Alcohol Policy FAQs

 Can I receive a copy of my file?

-Yes.
-Fill out the Electronic File Request form and our office will email you a copy of your file.
+You may view your file by completing the Electronic File Request form and schedule time to view your file.
 Please note, that all information in your file relating to other students will be redacted from the file given to you.

-If you are a student leader requesting a file, please note all student identifying information will be redacted from the file before the request is fulfilled.
+If you are the representative for a student organization, please note all student identifying information will be redacted from the file before the request is fulfilled.